adamdeprince/directional_parity/README.md

 my coworkers the impression that we're working in Fahrenheit even when we are not.
 With 9 bits using the directional parity algorithm I can encode values between 0 and 271 inclusive.
-I then considered 5the coldest ground temperature we're likely to encounter.
-The northern most realistic range of Brood II is New England; I myself am a Native Vermonter and recall just two winters ago seeing -30 Fahrenheit on a temperature gouger and I'm designing this in February, but the earliest deployment is likely to be in the spring.
+I then considered the coldest ground temperature we're likely to encounter.
+The northern most realistic range of Brood II is New England; I myself am a Native Vermonter and recall just two winters ago seeing -30 Fahrenheit on a temperature logger and I'm designing this in February, but the earliest deployment is likely to be in the spring.

 Rather arbitrarily I decided to make -20oC the coldest temperature the